clovisphere/story-pal-load-test/README.md

 Now let's install what you will need for the performance test a.k.a the **GOOD STUFF**!

-5. `CD` into your `story-pal-load-test` directory (if you weren't in it).
+5. `$ CD` into your `story-pal-load-test` directory (if you weren't in it).
-6. `pip install -r  requirements/requirements.txt` to install the Python dependencies you need for this project.
+6. `$ pip install -r  requirements/requirements.txt` to install the Python dependencies you need for this project.

 ..and that's it!
 No...
 You still need to run your tests, right?